 The daily value established by the FDA for vitamin K is the only nutrient that is established based on an Adequate Intake level versus an Estimated Daily Requirement.
 The FDA recommendation is based solely on data for vitamin K1, which is found in plant products and does not consider vitamin K2 or K3.
 While the FDA does not allow for food fortification with K2 or K3 vitamins, supplement products may use these forms of the nutrient.

 The suggested increases in these vitamins are important for consumers to consider when choosing products and building a healthy diet.
 Since these recommended increases are based on 30 years of public health data, any deficiency in these vitamins or minerals could compromise a consumers well-being.
-Therefore, it is in the best interest of everyone that companies act quickly to make these updates.

 Vitamin and Mineral Intake Decreases